IG9626/Programming-I-Portfolio/README.md

 I have been in programming for 2 years now, and here is a preview of my programing projects thus far.

 ## Calculator
- This was the first large, multi process application that we did.
+ I did this project in programing one, this was my first large scale project and my favorite project that i did.
 It was filled with many steps, but in the end, it was well worth it.
-We started with a layout of what we wanted our calculator to do, and how we wanted it to look.
+I started with a layout of what I wanted my calculator to do, and how I wanted it to look.
 This is what my layout looked like, I just wrote it out:

 ![Calculatorplan](https://github.com/IG9626/Calculator/blob/master/calculatorPlan.jpg?raw=true)